Continuous Hochschild Cohomology and Formality

-Moreover, in contrast to the discrete contraderived setting, there is a canonical $B_\infty$-Hochschild cocomplex calculating this cohomology. \begin{theorem*} Let $A$ be a clct dg-algebra.
-Then the continuous Hochschild complex $\text{HC}_{\text{cont}}(A, A)$ naturally carries the structure of a $B_\infty$-algebra and its cohomology is equal to $\text{HH}_{\text{cont}}^n(A,A)$. \end{theorem*} It will be explained in the follow-up paper that the underlying dg-Lie complex of $\text{HC}_{\text{cont}}(A, A)$ controls the deformations of $A$ as a clct curved $A_\infty$-algebra.
-In the last subsection, we compare our construction of the contraderived category with Positselski's discrete contraderived category.
-In particular, we will see that there is a natural comparison functor.
-In the case of discrete algebras with a countable bases, we show: \begin{corollary*} Let $A$ be a clct cdg-algebra endowed with the discrete (complete locally convex) topology and suppose that $A$ has a countable basis.
-Then
+Moreover, in contrast to the discrete contraderived setting, there is a canonical $B_\infty$-Hochschild cocomplex calculating this cohomology. \begin{theorem*}[\ref{IsDgLie}] Let $A$ be a clct dg-algebra.
+Then the continuous Hochschild complex $\HC(A, A)$ naturally carries the structure of a $B_\infty$-algebra and its cohomology is equal to $\HHa{\text{$n$}}{cont}(A,A)$. \end{theorem*} It will be explained in the follow-up paper that the underlying dg-Lie complex of $\HC(A, A)$ controls the deformations of $A$ as a clct curved $A_\infty$-algebra.

-where the left-hand side denotes Hochschild cohomology in the sense of Polishchuk-Positselski \cite{Polishchuk} and $\text{D}^{\text{ctr}}(A^e)$ denotes the continuous contraderived category of $A^e$. \end{corollary*}